I Explored all the Famous Places in Turin City Under 13 hours – Day TripMarch 9, 2017

 The Museo delle Antichità Egizie is the only museum apart from the Cairo Museum that is dedicated solely to Egyptian art and culture.

-The are three options to choose on the digital guide.
+The are three options to choose from the digital guide.
 A complete tour, short tour or a family tour.
-This three tours take different time to complete.
+These three tours take different time to complete.